 And so Christians would be confronted and perplexed by this question.
 Why would God place life there and let it die out, for what reason?
 Is the theory of evolution really true, do things start out in a random soup of amino acids where life gets a start by chance and over time and in a favorable environment becomes what we have today?
 Is there really no God?

-As Christians we know that God is the creator, he is the one who got it all started and sustains things day by day, and in His timing He will bring all to an end.
+As Christians we know that God is the creator, he is the one who got it all started and sustains things to this day, and in His timing He will bring all to an end.

-And also understanding that like us they would not be able to do it alone, that he would have to come to this new world and offer himself for their redemption even as he did for us, that he would have to die for their sins as he did for ours - a terrible painful sacrificial death that would expiate their sin and provide the Way the Truth and the Life for them as he did for us.
+He would also understand that like us they would not be able to do this on their own, that he would have to come to this new world and offer himself for their redemption even as he did for us, that he would have to die for their sins as he did for ours - a terrible painful death.

-Of course he could have created them without free will, without the potential to sin, for where ever there is free will you are certain to make a wrong choice at some point - thoughts of pride, envy or lust.
+Of course he could have created them without free will, without the potential to sin, for where there is free will you are certain to make a wrong choice at some point.
 But without free will they would be like windup toys going about the business they were programmed to do.
 And God would not be satisfied with a programmed response to his love - it needs to be freely given.
 So free will must be a part of this new world and therefore sin also and the need for redemption.

-But would Jesus be willing to come again and again as savior to die for each new world he created - one more time, two times perhaps, or even a hundred times?
-I cannot imagine that he would want to endure again and again the suffering he endured for us, but I am thinking as a man not as God thinks.
-But it could be that the earth with its entire population past present and future is enough to satisfy our God's great capacity for love.
+But would Jesus be willing to come again and again as savior to die for each new world he created?
+I cannot imagine that he would want to endure again and again the suffering he endured for us.
+Could it be that the earth with its entire population past present and future is enough to satisfy our God's great capacity for love.
 Maybe he need go no further.